HackerLoop/hackerloop-old-site/_drafts/programmers-hackers-engineers.markdown

 Definitions may tend to be subjective and personal.
 The term "hacker" is a famous example for [having a definition that varies among different circles as well as the wide public](https://en.wikipedia.org/wiki/Hacker_\(programmer_subculture\)#Definition).

-My objective here is not so much to give rigid definitions of those terms.
-I want instead to describe different tendancies in order to, I hope, help technical people (whatever their title), leaders and managers indifferently find their best fit.
+The objective here is not so much to give rigid definitions of those terms.
+It is instead to describe different tendancies in order to, hopefully, help technical people (whatever their title), leaders and managers indifferently find their best fit.

 #### Programmers

 *Programmer* defines anyone who writes computer software.
 At its core, it consists of translating human thought into a language the machine can understand.

-As you may know, there are thousands of programming languages.
+As commonly known, there are thousands of programming languages.
 They differ in many ways, the most important being their purpose.
 For example, [SQL](https://en.wikipedia.org/wiki/SQL) specializes in querying databases, [R](http://www.r-project.org/) in statistics, while [Ruby](https://www.ruby-lang.org/) excels in web development.

-As you can imagine, there is a wide range of programmers, different by their language, not to mention their level of expertise.
+As a result, there is a wide range of programmers, different by their language, not to mention their level of expertise.

-To become a programmer, you need to learn one (of the many) machine language(s).
-If you want to do anything related with computers, the first mandatory step is to learn to program, even a bit (pun intended).
+To do anything related with computers, the first mandatory step is to learn to program, even a bit (pun intended).

 #### Hackers